 Using the Wizard¶

-Gather your AWS Access Key ID and Secret Key.
+Gather the AWS Access Key ID and Secret Key.

 Navigate to VPN > AWS VPC Wizard in the main menu in the Netgate® pfSense® Plus WebGUI.

 The first screen of the wizard prompts for the AWS Credentials.
 Enter the Access Key ID and Secret Access Key in the appropriate text fields and select the Region to connect to in the dropdown menu, then click Next.

 The wizard will then query the AWS API using those credentials to find which VPC’s exist in the selected region.
 If the credentials were rejected, an error message will be displayed and return to the first screen.

 The next screen will prompt to select from the available VPC’s in the selected region.
 Select the one to connect to from the dropdown menu.
 The wizard will not create a new VPC, it will only connect to an existing VPC.

 If the desired VPC’s to connect to isn’t available, create one via the AWS Management Console and try again.

 The wizard will then query the AWS API to check whether there is a VPN Gateway attached to the selected VPC.
 If none exists, one will be created via the API.
 Then the next screen will be displayed.

 On the next screen, specify routing and network data.